jeevangelista/signature-commons-schema/README.md

   "your": "json"
 }
 EOF
-  # Run it through the validator
+  # Run it through the validator (with verbose debugging; otherwise omit DEBUG)
-) | signature-commons-schema your_validator
+) | DEBUG=signature-commons-schema signature-commons-schema your_validator
 # stdout    -- the valid json(s)
 # stderr    -- any errors
 # exit code -- the number of errors